Frequently Asked Questions

 Can I put a new one in the same place after removing my permanent makeup?

-We can also blur the current pmu to the point that a beautiful cover up is possible.
+We can also blur the current pmu in such a way that allows for a nice cover up.

 Can you be treated if you are pregnant?